syl19880203/scash-manager/README.md

   -p 8080:8080 \
   -v /opt/scash-manager-data:/data \
   scash-manager:latest
-Ì†ºÌºê Access and Initial Setup
+# Access and Initial Setup
 Access
 Open your browser and navigate to: